 Bumble Bee Toss

-This game is a fun activity for little kids at a bumble bee party.
-To begin, you will need a flower pot and three bees.
-To make bees, you can use black tape to form stripes on yellow, plastic Easter eggs or glue yellow ribbon to black bean bags.
-Place the flower pot on the ground and have kids line up a few feet away from the pot.
-Each player gets a turn to toss the three bees into the pot.
-Score one point for each bee a player lands in the flower pot and award prizes according to the scores.
+For this game (a favorite of little kids), you will need a flower pot and three homemade bees.
+To make the bees, use black tape to form stripes on yellow, plastic Easter eggs or glue yellow ribbon to black bean bags.
+Place the flower pot on the ground and have the kids line up behind a tossing line.
+Each player then tries to toss the three bees into the pot.
+Record one point for each bee a that makes it into the pot and award prizes according to the scores.

 This game starts out like any other game of tag.
-The player who is “it” is called the spider.
-The rest of the players are called flies.
-When the spider tags a player, that fly becomes caught in the spider’s web.
-The spider and fly hold hands and chase after more flies.
+Select a player as the spider; all the rest of the guests are flies.
+When the spider tags a fly, that fly then gets caught in the spider’s web.
+The spider and caught fly hold hands and chase after more flies.
 Each time a fly is caught, the hand-holding forms a larger web.
-This game continues until only one player is left who hasn’t been caught in the web.
-That player wins the game.
+Continue until only one player, or winner, remains.

 Worm Eating Challenge